Brand guidelines

 Colour

 Argus Red is the only accent colour in the brand.
-Everything else is greyscale — hierarchy comes from contrast, weight, and space, never from a second hue.
+Everything else is cool zinc greyscale — hierarchy comes from contrast, weight, and space, never from a second hue.
+Every swatch below shows its value in each theme; on the website these are CSS tokens that flip automatically.
 For print, convert from the RGB values and proof against the digital colour.

 The accent — Argus Red